akubera/pypugjs/README.rst

 **PyPugJS is a fork of** `PyJade <http://github.com/syrusakbary/pyjade>`_ **with the name Jade changed to** `PugsJS <https://github.com/pugjs/pug>`_.

-**Additional disclaimer:** Since the original pypugjs died i took the liberty to keeping it alive, because since starting to work with the jade compile for node i hate writing HTML and want to continue using it in my Django projects.
+**Additional disclaimer:** Since the original pypugjs died i took the liberty to keep it alive, because since starting to work with the jade compile for node i hate writing HTML and want to continue using it in my Django projects.
 I will keep the existing non Django stuff inside the project but i will only continue to support Django myself.
 Tornado, Mako etc. support will be welcome tho!